geogardenclub/geogardenclub.github.io/docs/user-guide/gardens.md

 ## Update a garden

-To update the basic information about a garden, first click on the "Details" button associated with the garden in the Gardens view of your Home Screen.
+To update the basic information about a garden, first tap on the "Details" button associated with the garden in the Gardens view of your Home Screen.
 This will take you to the Timeline section of the Garden Details view, which will look something like this:

 <img width="300" src="/img/user-guide/garden-details.png"/>

-Now click on the pencil icon in the navbar to bring up the Update Garden screen:
+Now tap the pencil icon in the navbar to bring up the Update Garden screen:

 <img width="300" src="/img/user-guide/update-garden.png"/>